Table of Contents

-Tests of stool samples can determine if you have C. diff.
-Sometimes, follow-up tests are needed to confirm the diagnosis.
-In certain scenarios, your doctor may do an X-ray or computerized tomography (CT) scan of your colon.
+Testing a stool sample can diagnose C. diff.
+Follow-up tests may be needed to confirm.
+Your doctor may do an X-ray or computerized tomography (CT) scan of your colon.

-You may test positive for C. diff. without having any symptoms.
+You can test positive for a C. diff. infection without having any symptoms.
 This is known as C. diff. colonization.
-Some people are carriers for C. diff. but do not have C. diff. infection.
+Some people are carriers for C. diff. but do not have C. diff.
 A positive test result plus symptoms indicate that you have an active C. diff. infection.

-- Wash your hands often and thoroughly, using soap and water.
+- Wash your hands often and well, using soap and water.

 - Use disposable gloves when caring for someone who may have C. diff.

-- Use chlorine bleach-based products to disinfect surfaces or items that may have come in contact with an infected person.
+- Use chlorine bleach-based products to disinfect surfaces and items.

-- Wash clothing that may be soiled with stool with detergent and chlorine bleach.
+- Wash clothing that may be soiled with stool with soap and chlorine bleach.

-- If you are visiting someone in a health care facility, wash your hands before, during and after your visit, especially if you use the restroom facilities.
+- If you visit someone in a health care facility, wash your hands before, during, and after your visit.

-- Don't use antibiotics unless your doctor recommends them.
+- Do not use antibiotics unless your doctor recommends them.

-- If you have C. diff. infection, wash your hands with soap and water before eating and after using the restroom.
-Use a chlorine bleach-based product to clean surfaces you may have touched (doorknobs, telephones or keyboards, for example) to avoid spreading the infection to others.
+If you have a C. diff. infection, wash your hands with soap and water before eating and after using the restroom.
+Use a chlorine bleach-based product to clean surfaces you may have touched to avoid spreading the infection to others.

 - If I have diarrhea, when should I call my doctor?

-- How did I get Clostridium difficile infection?
+- How did I get a C. diff. infection?

 - What treatment is best for me?

-- If I’ve had Clostridium difficile infection once, am I at greater risk of getting it again?
+- If I’ve had C. diff once, what is my risk of getting it again?

 - My mother is in a nursing home that has a breakout of C. diff.
 Should she be tested?